Hillsdale County, Michigan

 Hillsdale County is a county located in the U.S. state of Michigan.
 As of the 2020 Census, the population was 45,746.
 The county seat is Hillsdale.
 Hillsdale County is the only county in Michigan to border both Indiana and Ohio.
-Due to an angle in the state's southern border, Hillsdale County has the southernmost point in the state.
+Due to an angle in the state's border with Ohio, Hillsdale County has the southernmost point in Michigan.
 Hillsdale County is conterminous with the Hillsdale, MI Micropolitan Statistical Area.
+The county is the home of Hillsdale College, a private liberal-arts college.
 The Hillsdale County Courthouse was designed by Claire Allen, a prominent southern Michigan architect.

 History

 The county is named for its rolling terrain.
 It was described by action of the Michigan Territorial legislature in 1829, and was organized six years later.
 See List of Michigan county name etymologies.

 Hillsdale County was a New England settlement; its early settlers came from the northern coastal colonies – "Yankees", descended from the English Puritans who emigrated from the Old World in the 1600s.
 There was a wave of such settlers into the Northwest Territory during the early 1800s, many traveling on the newly completed Erie Canal, and made safe by the conclusion of the Black Hawk War.
 They brought with them a passion for education, establishing many schools.
 Many were abolitionists.